Kong/insomnia/README.md

 npm run app-start
 ```

+## Windows

 If you are on Windows and have problems, you may need to install [Windows Build Tools](https://github.com/felixrieseberg/windows-build-tools)

+## Ubuntu 18.04.3

+Building from source can require to install additial to build-essentials:

+- libfontconfig1-dev for fontconfig headers
+- libcurl4-gnutls-dev for curl-config

 </details>

 <details>